eons-dev/eons.lib/README.md

 Downstream implementors of the Eons library may optionally extend the `Fetch()` method to look through whatever layers are appropriate for their inputs.

+You are also allowed to customize the order of each layer by reordering the `fetchFrom` member (list).

 NOTE: The supplied configuration file must contain only valid json.

 ### Implicit Inheritance

 The purpose of Implicit Inheritance is to provide developers with a tool for separating implementation and usage, thus allowing development to occur in smaller, logical pieces instead of monoliths (even modular ones).
 Using the Implicit Inheritance system, you can build libraries piece by piece and assemble them in different orders to achieve different results.
 For example, a `DoStuff` Functor might call `Do(whatever_was_requested)` but might rely on a preceding Functor to implement the `Do()` Method.
 If both `DoStuffLocally` and `DoStuffRemotely` define `Do()`, we can choose how we want to do stuff entirely by the order of execution.
 In other words, by choosing which Functor comes before `DoStuff`, you can effectively choose which modules you want in your "implicit library" or "implied base class".

 Functors contain a `next` member which enables not just single-function execution but sequences of multiple functions.
 To maximize the potential these sequences offer, the Eons library allows turning member functions into `Methods` via the `@eons.method()` decorator.
-Methods are, themselves, Functors and can be transferred to other Functors to dynamically populate the member functions.
+Methods are, themselves, Functors and can be transferred to other Functors to dynamically populate member functions.
 We have made it so that if you run some sequence like `[FirstFunctor, SecondFunctor]`, the `SecondFunctor` automatically inherits the methods of `FirstFunctor` in addition to being able to access member variables from the `FirstFunctor`.
 We call this "Implicit Inheritance".
 Implicit Inheritance is not true inheritance.
 In the example above `SecondFunctor` does not (have to) share a type with `FirstFunctor` (besides `eons.Functor`).
 Implicit Inheritance is also determined dynamically at runtime and cannot be (easily) programmed.

+NOTE: to make a Method available to following Functors, you must set `propagate=True` (e.g. `@eons.method(propagate=True)`)

 Methods do not participate in the main, user-requested sequence; instead, Methods create their own sequence.
-When a preceding Functor defines the same Method as that currently executing, the current Functor can add the preceding Methods to its own either before or after, as controlled by the configuration of each of the current Functor's Methods.
-This makes it possible to simply setup or tweak functionality within each Method, thus building a complete function out of many parts.
+When a preceding Functor defines the same Method as the Functor currently executing, the current Functor can add the preceding Methods to its own either before or after, as controlled by the configuration of each of the current Functor's Methods.
+This makes it possible to simply setup or tweak functionality within each Method.
+Thus, a single function may be assembled from the partial implementations of many different definitions.

 If that alone wasn't enough, `eons.Method()` also endows you with the ability to change the code that's written before Python interprets it.
 You can specify `eons.Method(impl='InterpretMyCustomSyntax')` or whatever you would like.
 Ideally, this will allow us to write Functors using any language.
 At the very least, we can tweak Python to add things like `++`, etc.